-- Decontaminate human tissue specimens and blood by autoclaving wherever practicable. - Where autoclaving is impractical, small amounts of human material can be placed in a sealed sample tube and treated with approved decontamination agents, using correct holding times, before sending out for disposal as biohazardous waste. - If using a sluice sink for disposal, human specimens are to be decontaminated first, by autoclaving or using chemical agents as directed by the Chemical Decontamination of Liquid Biohazardous Wastes guidelines. - Ensure that all disposal of human tissue complies with tissue consent procedures and donors' wishes as stipulated in the UAHPEC or HDEC approval.
+- Decontaminate small amounts of human tissue and blood by autoclaving wherever practicable. - Where autoclaving is impractical, small amounts of human material can be placed in a sealed sample tube and treated with approved decontamination agents, using correct holding times, before sending out for disposal as biohazardous waste. - If using a sluice sink for disposal, human specimens are to be decontaminated first, by autoclaving or using chemical agents as directed by the Chemical Decontamination of Liquid Biohazardous Wastes guidelines. - Contact the Technical Manager Human Anatomy to arrange culturally appropriate disposal if working at Grafton Campus.
+The human tissue will be cremated in a Human Tissue Casket under the authority of the Inspector of Anatomy, NZ Police, and blessed by the Kaumātua during the Poroporoaki. - Ensure that all disposal of human tissue complies with tissue consent procedures and donors' wishes as stipulated in the UAHPEC or HDEC approval.